 At virtually all of the top programs, the ballpark starts in the mid 600s.
 That doesn't mean there is a strict cut-off -- there isn't.
 But if you look closely at a school's numbers you'll see that below about 620, your chances of being admitted fall pretty dramatically.

-You can see that the median score is about 680; but the median can be deceiving.
-You don't need to beat it to be accepted.
-It should be obvious that half of all accepted applicants score below the median, but for some reason many of my GMAT students feel they need to beat a school's median to have a reasonable shot at getting in.
+It should be obvious from the graph that many of all accepted applicants score below the school's median, but for some reason many of my GMAT students feel they need to beat a school's median to have a reasonable shot at getting in.
 I've had to talk quite a few of them into applying to MBA programs they are now attending (or have already finished) because they were initially discouraged when their GMAT scores fell slightly below their target schools' medians.

 What Score Will I Need If I Hope to Attend a Top Program?

 If your GMAT score is within a school's median 80 percent range, even if it's 60 points below the school's median, you have a reasonable chance of being admitted.
 If it's below that 80 percent range you still have a shot, but it's a long shot.
 (I'll discuss how applicants with GMAT scores below the median 80 percent range get admitted to top programs in the next section on application essays.)

 Most MBA programs now print their median 80 percent ranges in their brochures.
 For those that don't, you can make a rough estimate by assuming the range starts about 60 points below the median and ends about 60 points above it.
 As long as you are within that range, you have a reasonable chance of being admitted.

 Are the Separate Scores for Math and Verbal Important?